Tamuxx/DockerHub_UrBackup-Client/README.md

 # UrBackup-Client1

-This Alpine Linux container mount an local directory into /data and de UrBackup client service.
+This Alpine Linux container mount an local directory into /data and start the UrBackup client service.

 From the UrBackup server set /data in "Default Directories to Backup".